Gujarwas

-Gujarwas is a village located in Ateli tehsil, Mahendragarh district, Haryana, India.
+Gujarwas is a village in Ateli tehsil, Mahendragarh district, Haryana, India.

 The village is on the Ateli–Mahendergarh road and is 5 kilometres from Ateli and 19 kilometres from Mahendergarh.
 The village has three government schools: one boys school up to metric and two schools for girls, one up to primary and another up to senior secondary class.

-As on 2011, the population of Gujarwas was 2174, amongst the 357 households, out of which 52% males and 48% females, 28% are adults age between 35 and 60, and 14% are senior above age 60.
+As of 2011, the population of Gujarwas was 2174, amongst the 357 households, out of which 52% males and 48% females, 28% are adults aged between 35 and 60, and 14% are seniors above age 60.
 Most people are involved in agricultural activities to earn.

 Temples

 There are four main temples in the village, including Baba Gobindas.
-A Mela is celebrating every year on Chaitra Dwadasi three days before Holi celebration.
+A Mela is celebrated every year on Chaitra Dwadasi three days before Holi celebration.